mozilla/browserid-local-verify/README.md

 ## configuration

-To configure the library you can either pass an object as the first parameter to a supported function:
+All functions accept configuration parameters documented below.

+    browserid.lookup({
+      httpTimeout: 5.0,
+      domain: "mozilla.org"
-    browserid.lookup({ httpProxy: 'http://example.com:8080' }, "mozilla.org", function(err, details) {
+    }, function(err, details) {
       ...
     });

 Or you can allocate a library instance.
-This allows you to specify configuration once at instantiation time:
+This allows you to specify configuration once at instantiation time.
+Any configuration parameters or function arguments may be specified a instantiation time and become the default for subsequently invoked functions:

     var BrowserID = require('browserid-local-verify');

     var b = new BrowserID({ httpTimeout: 20.0 });
-    b.lookup("mozilla.org", function(err, details) {
+    b.lookup({ domain: "mozilla.org" }, function(err, details) {
       // ...
     });

-## knobs and switches:
+## Configuration and Arguments

 * **httpRequest**: A function that allows the client to control how http requests are performed.
   * input arguments: (domain, path, callback)